 Plan for Growth

-Fast forward to 2017, and Checkout.com had received licenses for Union Bay, Discover JCB, all schemes globally, as well as integrating all the alternatives payment methods and all the European direct debits.
-Checkout.com’s value proposition to merchants was clear: Checkout.com gives you all the credit card/debit card model, all the major APM, and gives you all of this through a unified reporting and API.
+Fast forward to 2017, and Checkout.com had received licenses for Union Pay, Discover JCB, all schemes globally, as well as integrating all the alternatives payment methods and all the European direct debits.
+Checkout.com’s value proposition to merchants was clear: Checkout.com gives you access to all major credit/debit card brands, all the major APMs, and gives you all of this through a unified reporting platform and API.
 It is apparent when speaking with Pousaz that he believes strongly in Checkout.com’s product and its employees, saying, “A company is only as good as the product and the people that run it.
 Checkout.com is an extremely technology-driven company, and because we built everything ourselves, nearly 60-65% of our employees were engineers.
 We had no marketing, so our product had to be irreproachable.”

 Target Position in the Market